 Why Bus Travel Australia? – 7 bus routes for the first-time traveller

-As a main advocate of independent and solo travel I have written many articles about how to get around the country and given advice to first-time travellers in Australia.
-For short-term trips it’s wise to build an itinerary with a good combination of different transportation ways, including flying, car-rental, train and bus trips and/or day-tours.
-If you plan long-term travel focussing on one or two types of transportation like self-driving or train and bus trips is a good idea.
-There are many reasons for choosing bus travel.
+It’s wise for short-term trips to build an itinerary with a good combination of different transportation ways, including flying, car-rental, train and bus trips and day-tours.
+If you plan long-term travel focusing on one or two transportation types like self-driving or train and bus trips is a good idea.

-7) Brisbane to Cunnamulla.
-If you want some of the real Outback in Australia then Cunnamulla is one of those places you must see.
-From the East Coast you can enjoy the beauty of the landscape.
-There are 3 bus services and a train service to this amazin Outback destination.
-I went by train onboard of the Westlander Train. it’s a long journey but really worth it.
+If you want some of the real Outback in Australia, then Cunnamulla is one of those places you must see.
+From the East Coast, you can enjoy the beauty of the landscape.
+There are 3 bus services and train service to this amazing Outback destination.
+I went by train onboard the Westlander Train.
+It’s a long journey but really worth it.

-These are only some of the best bus travel routes in Australia that you can add to your Itinerary.
-There are many more options to suit any type of travel; from backpacking to solo travel, from short trips to long-term travel.
+These are only some of Australia’s best bus travel routes that you can add to your trip itinerary ideas.
+There are many more options to suit travel, from backpacking to solo travel, from short trips to long-term travel.

 If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel and book your tours, accommodation, rental car, or purchase my book using the links in the box below.
 Thank you!